 One easy way to increase time, money and happiness is to follow what I like to call, The Repeat Ingredients Tactic.

-If you’re a subscriber to my 7-day healthy meal plan program, Real Meals, then you know that I love using this tactic in our plans to keep things simple, fresh and fun.
+If you’re a subscriber to my meal planning program, Balanced Keto, then you know that I love using this tactic in our plans to keep things simple, fresh and fun.

 Today, I’m sharing the 3-step process with you so that you can practice this simple tactic on your own.

 And, if you like these tips, share them with your friends and feel good about helping me grow my business :)

 Select 5 ingredients each week that you’ll use to prepare the majority of your meals.
 Then prepare these foods in different ways to increase variety while saving time and money.